Bombing of Hamburg in World War II: Other effects

+Military consequences

+The huge amount of damage to Hamburg precipitated a number of large changes to German air defence systems.
+Priority was given to fighter production.
+Research was intensified for more effective radar technology.
+Both aircraft and guns were diverted away from the front line to defend Germany.
+By August of 1943, 45 per cent of all German fighters were now located on the home front, with additional units in northern France.
+At the same time, heavy anti-aircraft guns in Germany were increased by over 25 per cent.

+The reallocation of much of the industrial war production of Germany to home defence was an unintended consequence of Operation Gomorrah.
+The fighting fronts suffered due to a lack of air support as resource was devoted to fighter aircraft back in the Reich.
+Anti-aircraft units in Germany made greatly increased demands for personnel and, later in the war, used 25 per cent of all ammunition.
+It can therefore be argued that the military results of the overall bombing campaign was greater than anything arising from economic or morale effects.

 Contemporary press reports

 There was press coverage of the Hamburg raids as they were taking place, with for instance both The Times of London and The New York Times running stories on 26 July 1943, after the raids had commenced but a day before the firestorm raid took place, that emphasized the large size and coordinated British-American nature of the bombing campaign against the city.

 The destruction of Hamburg became a major news story at the time and caused a great impression as to the extent of the damage and loss of life.
-By 3 August 1943, just as the raids were concluding, military expert George Fielding Eliot was analyzing the subject at length in his syndicated column published in U.S. newspapers.
+By 3 August 1943, just as the raids were concluding, military expert George Fielding Eliot was analyzing the subject at length in his syndicated column published in US newspapers.
 Newspaper editorials and cartoons also referred to the complete destruction of Hamburg.
 A report from the Newspaper Enterprise Association's London correspondent on 9 August speculated on how quickly Berlin could "be eliminated" in the same fashion.
 At the same time in Germany itself, the Hamburg raids were seen as a far worse development than major German military reverses then taking place on the Eastern Front and in Sicily and Italy.